-Japan has a fascinating and multifaceted culture; it’s immersed in the deepest of traditions dating back thousands of years, however it’s a society in a continual state of rapid change, with constantly shifting trends and fashions and technological development that perpetually tests and pushes boundaries.
+Japan has a fascinating and multifaceted culture; it’s immersed in the deepest of traditions dating back thousands of years, however, it’s a society in a continual state of rapid change, with constantly shifting trends.
 If you’re looking for something different you are sure to find it in Japan!

 Japan in the home of some of the weirdest vending machines

 Wherever you go, there are vending machines: at the station, at school, on the super market toilet, in rural areas, inside of trains, on ferries, literally everywhere.
 If you get thirsty in Japan you are almost never further than a few steps away from a vending machine.
 There are about 5.6 million vending machines in Japan.
 That means there is one for every 23 people!

 Food models, known in Japan as sampuru( サンプル), or “sample,” this waxy, fake food has been around for nearly 100 years and, over time, has evolved beyond restaurant windows.
 Nowadays, you can get this fake food in any form you want: keychains, flash drives, cell phone charms, and even fake food iPhone cases.
 When you’re in a restaurant and don’t know Japanese, they are a lifesaver.
 With their exquisite detail, you know exactly what you’re going to get – what toppings on the ramen, what side dishes with the set meal – and if you really can’t communicate in any other way, all you need to do is point.